Lightweight Model Attribution and Detection of Synthetic Speech via Audio Residual Fingerprints: Methodology

 \subsection{Suitable Filtering Methods}

 To isolate generative artifacts, we apply content-preserving filters to the audio signal before computing the residuals of our spectral energy representation.
-We investigate two types of filtering approaches: (1) neural compression using Encodec, and (2) spectral filtering, including low-pass, high-pass, band-stop, and band-pass filters.
+We investigate two types of filtering approaches: neural compression using EnCodec, and \mb{Finite Impulse Response (FIR)} spectral filtering, including low-pass, high-pass, band-stop, and band-pass filters. \mb{The choice of EnCodec and FIR spectral filtering is motivated by prior findings.
+In the image domain, Yu et al.~\cite{Ning_2019_ICCV} showed that compression/denoising preserves GAN fingerprints, while in audio, the WaveFake study~\cite{frank_2021_NeurIPS} using paired real–synthetic samples demonstrated that compression and bandwidth reduction retain synthesis artifacts in high-frequency regions.
+Following this principle, we employ EnCodec and FIR filtering as alternative content-preserving preprocessing methods.
+EnCodec removes fine speech detail through learned compression, aligning with the findings from the image domain, whereas FIR filtering provides an interpretable way to attenuate content-dominant frequency regions, consistent with the observations in the audio domain.
+Both are used independently to expose residual artifacts before fingerprint extraction.}